×

 The Upper Peninsula’s top Republicans have erupted into a public and heated feud after the region’s U.S. congressional representative backed a former state House member for state Senate over another candidate endorsed by several state lawmakers in October.

 State Sen. Ed McBroom and state Reps.
-Greg Markkanen and Karl Bohnak on Tuesday all withdrew their endorsement of U.S. Rep. Jack Bergman, who seeks a sixth term in the U.S. House, after he came out Feb.
+Greg Markkanen and Karl Bohnak on Tuesday all withdrew their endorsement of U.S. Rep. Jack Bergman of Watersmeet, who seeks a sixth term in Michigan’s First Congressional District, after he came out Feb.
 10 for Beau LaFave of Iron Mountain.

 In a news release, McBroom said Bergman had promised not to endorse a candidate for the 38th District state Senate seat, which McBroom now holds but cannot run for again due to term limits.

-McBroom, Markkanen and Bohnak, R-Deerton, in October supported state Rep. Dave Prestin’s candidacy for 38th Senate.
-Prestin, R-Cedar River, was elected to the 108th District — which now includes the counties of Delta, Menominee, Schoolcraft and Luce, as well as parts of Chippewa and Mackinac — in November 2022.
+McBroom, Markkanen of Hancock and Bohnak of Deerton in October supported state Rep. Dave Prestin’s candidacy for 38th Senate.
+Prestin, of Cedar River, was elected to the 108th District — which now includes the counties of Delta, Menominee, Schoolcraft and Luce, as well as parts of Chippewa and Mackinac — in November 2022.
 It formerly was LaFave’s district from 2017 to 2022 before boundary shifts divided Dickinson County into 109th and 110th districts.

 LaFave was forced out in 2022 due to term limits after six years in office.